 There is one question that sellers ask more than any other: “why are my eBay sales down?”

-- 1. Competitors got better at search ranking
+- 1. Competitors improved their search ranking

 - 2. New competitors entered the market